anumkhanit/anumkhanit/README.md

 ## About Me

+Passionate about Information Technology, I have a strong foundation in IT Fundamentals, including osTicket, Active Directory, and Networking.
 My journey began with a curiosity for understanding how software and systems work, leading me to learn in areas like network security and open-source operating systems.

 # What I'm Working On